 And strength to your bones.

-May you practice each of these 7 rules and reap an abundance harvest of health and healing!
+May you practice each of these 7 tips and reap an abundant harvest of health and healing!